-Ensure that the steering moves freely and that the lights, the horn and the indicator all work.
+Ensure that the steering moves freely and that the lights, horn and indicator all work.

 It’s not unusual to come across minor faults with a used motorbike.
 Anything you find on your inspection could be used to haggle for a lower price.

-But if there seem to be a number of issues that the seller hasn’t warned you about, it might be best to walk away.
+But if there seem to be several issues that the seller hasn’t warned you about, it might be best to walk away.

 What paperwork should you check?

 Genuine V5s have a watermark.
-And the details on it should match the bike you’re looking at and the person you’re buying from.
+And the details on it should match the motorbike you’re looking at and the person you’re buying from.

-Any discrepancies, such as a different owner’s name or an engine number that doesn’t match, should be treated as major red flags.
+Any discrepancies, such as a different owner’s name or engine number, should be questioned.

 Is there a valid MOT certificate?

-All motorbikes older than three years need to have passed their motorbike MOT.
+All motorbikes older than 3 years need to have passed their motorbike MOT.

-You can also carry out an HPI check on the motorcycle’s registration plate to make sure it hasn’t previously been written off or stolen.
+You can also carry out a HPI check on the motorcycle’s registration plate to make sure it hasn’t previously been written off or stolen.